 “Are you sure?” whispered Ené.
 “If there’s someone there, they’re being so quiet.
 Can you sense anything, Coté?”

 Coté shook her head, and whispered back, “My brain’s still dead right now; I can’t sense a thing.”

 “The footprints here have to be extremely recent,” Losté explained, still in a whisper.
 “They don’t last long on this ground; I’m surprise they’re here at all.”

 “Very well, then.
 Carefully, even so.”

-A moment later Vatié and her communicator made the turn, and a split second after that the inner cave was flooded with pale light, and three figures leapt to their feet and held out long knives towards the intruders.
+A moment later Vatié and her communicator made the turn, and a split second after that the inner cave was flooded with pale light, and three figures leapt to their feet and held out blasters towards the intruders.